7:50 Registration and Continental Breakfast

 Keir D. Morton-Manley

-Prior to joining NCCU, Keir worked in the Education Section of the North Carolina Attorney General's Office, externed with the Special Education Attorney Team at Disability Rights North Carolina and served on the Education Law Section Council.
-Her prior professional experience includes 20 years in housing and community development, including fourteen years with the State of North Carolina.
+Prior to joining the OLA, Keir worked in the Education Section of the North Carolina Attorney General's Office, externed with the Special Education Attorney Team at Disability Rights North Carolina, and served on the North Carolina Bar Association's Education Law Section Council.
+Her prior professional experience includes 20 years in housing and community development, with 14 years with the State of North Carolina.

 Click here for more information about Keir.